ihxnnxs/UmbraUI/README.md

 |-----------|---------|-----------------------------|
 | Toast     | ✅ Ready | Elegant notification system |

+### Icons

+UmbraUI uses **Tabler Icons** - a beautiful set of 5000 free SVG icons designed for web interfaces.
+All components that require icons come with pre-integrated Tabler icons support for consistency and visual appeal.

 ## 🚀 Coming in v0.3

 | Component      | Status     | Description            |